ablaamim/Pool-Destroyer/readme.md

 ```
 $>ls
-piscine pool_Destroyer ...
+piscine	pool_Destroyer	folder0	folder1 ...
 ```

 ```
-> piscine folder should be placed in the same folder as "Pool-Destroyer" program.
+> It means that the piscine folder should be placed in the same folder as "Pool-Destroyer" program.
 ```

 ---